 Is video the best solution to carry your message?

-If you can say it with video, do it.
+If you can say it with a video, do it.
 With an audience attention span measured in seconds, a video is sure to grab their attention, but is your content suitable for video?

 The benefits of publishing on YouTube offer merit for using video for your message.

-• Free publishing platform to stream video into your website, blog and social sites
+• Free publishing platform to stream video into your website, blog, and social sites

 • Over 4 billion videos viewed a day

-• In an average month, 8 out of 10 18-49 year-olds watch YouTube
+• In an average month, 8 out of 10 18-49-year-olds watch YouTube

 1. Does your story lend itself to a narrative curve with a climax and resolution?
-If you are selling a product or service, you need to create a narrative around the product instead of using a sales pitch.
+If you are selling a product or service, you must create a narrative around the product instead of using a sales pitch.
 Go back to the basics of good content by engaging the viewer with a relevant story about what you can do for them by solving their problems.

 The Answers To These Two Questions Will Determine If An Idea Will Work Well As A Video: